Advent of Code - 2015

 Appendix B: Using a dictionary

 My initial solution used a dictionary to keep track of how many times we visited each place.
-Since that wasn't eventually necessary in part 2 either, I refactored it out in favor of using sets.
+Since that wasn't eventually necessary in part 2 either, I refactored it out in favor of using set

-Here's who you'd do it with a Counter that is a specialized dictionary that provides nice helper functions for different counting related operations like most_common that returns a list of tuples (value, key) sorted by value descending.
+Here's who you'd do it with a Counter that is a specialized dictionary that provides nice helper functions for different counting related operations like most_common

 from collections import Counter